AndreasOtavio/AndreasOtavio/README.md

 ## Currently
 👩‍💻 I work at Mercado Eletrônico

-🧠 I'm learning Spring Boot
+🧠 Currently learning more about AWS and SAP integrations

 ⚡️ I'm looking to collaborate in any project